-You can fry with it, bake with it, drizzle it on foods, saute with it — and also put it on your skin, hair, nails etc… There is no shortage of ways to how coconut oil can truly improve your health — you can even add a tablespoon or so to your morning coffee for a great energy boost!
+You can fry it, bake it, drizzle it on foods, saute it — and also put it on your skin, hair and nails.
+There is no shortage of ways to how coconut oil can truly improve your health.
+You can even add a tablespoon or so to your morning coffee for a great energy boost!

 The days of badmouthing traditional saturated fats are quickly coming to an end.

 In addition to including coconut oil in your diet, try these other natural ways to balance your thyroid function.